-ESCC also receives W.I.A. funds to provide youth programming to youth ages 14 - 21.
-The program targets low-income youth in need of additional assistance to complete their educational program or to secure and hold employment.
+ESCC also receives W.I.A. funds to provide youth programming to youth ages 14 - 24.
+The program targets both low-income youth still in school or out-of-school youth in need of additional assistance to complete an educational program or to secure and hold employment.
 ESCC partners with the local school systems, the Career Pathways program's career coaches, counselors, and staff to recruit eligible youth and enroll them in the program.
 Staff works with each enrolled youth to develop an Individualized Services Strategy (ISS) which outlines a pathway from school to career and employment.
 The ISS includes educational and career goals and an action plan that encompasses life skills and work-related values as well as academic skills.
 Youth services that may be provided include tutoring, study skills training, alternative secondary school services, summer employment opportunities linked to academic and occupational learning, leadership development, supportive services, adult mentoring, follow-up services, guidance, and counseling.